kamalkantsingh10/CaCoMo/readme.md

 4. Test with more diverse text types beyond literary sources
 5. Explore hybrid approaches that combine rule-based efficiency with neural model accuracy

+## Conclusion

+T5 with LoRA emerged as the clear winner, achieving 72.14% accuracy while maintaining a compact model size of just 10MB (adapter only).
+This lightweight approach outperformed both the traditional rule-based system and the larger neural network architecture, demonstrating the effectiveness of efficient fine-tuning techniques for NLP tasks with limited computational resources.

 ## Frequently Asked Questions

 ### Why focus on text capitalization restoration?